ical-org/ical.net/readme.md

 ﻿# iCal.NET

+## What is iCal.NET?
 iCal.NET is an iCalendar (RFC 5545) class library for .NET aimed at providing RFC 5545 compliance, while providing full compatibility with popular calendaring applications and libraries.

+## Mission Statement
+Make ICal.NET the best in class for .NET - in terms of usability, performance and reliability (RFC compliance / compatibility).

+**Join the project and help to achieve this goal!**

 ![iCal.NET for .NET](assets/logo.png)